bjackman/millhouse/doc/index.rst

    .. method:: signal.temperature()

-        Get a CPU signal showing the temperature of each thermal zone.
+        Get a signal showing the temperature in milliCelcius of each thermal zone.
 One column for each thermal zone.

    .. method:: stats.avg_temperature()